TSHIVHENGA-OFHATWA/alx-pre_course/README.md

 My first readme
-there is a 0x01-git directory
+There is a 0x01-git directory